“You can go to heaven if you want. I’d rather stay in Bermuda.”

 Bermuda is pretty close to paradise.
 From the moment you cruise into the islands, the sights are breathtaking.
 Bermuda makes a perfect romantic getaway.

-The 21-square mile British archipelago (located in the North Atlantic Ocean) has gorgeous beaches with soft pink sand and clear, aqua water, beautiful coral reefs, lush landscaping, amazing weather, historical attractions, fine dining, and legendary championship golf courses.
+This idyllic 21-square mile British archipelago is located in the North Atlantic Ocean.
+It has gorgeous beaches with soft pink-white sand and clear, aqua waters.
+It’s home to beautiful coral reefs, lush landscaping, historical attractions, fine dining, and legendary championship golf courses.
 It’s also one of the world’s finest scuba-diving destinations.
+We took a Celebrity cruise to Bermuda and upon arrival, hired a private guide to show us around the island.
+We highly recommend it.

-- Horseshoe Beach – one of Bermuda’s most popular beaches.
+Named for its horseshoe-shaped bay, Horseshoe Bay Beach is one of Bermuda’s most famous and popular beaches.
 It’s white-pink sand is cool to the touch, even in the hottest temperatures.
-If the tide is out, walk down to the far end of Horseshoe Bay Beach and walk around the corner to beautiful rock formations, secluded coves and breathtaking views.
+If the tide is out, stroll down to the far end of the beach and walk around the corner to discover beautiful rock formations, secluded coves and breathtaking views.

-- Jobson’s Cove – a gorgeous tucked-away horseshoe-shaped bay – is located adjacent to Warwick Long Bay.
+Jobson’s Cove is a gorgeous tucked-away horseshoe-shaped bay, located adjacent to Warwick Long Bay.
 It’s only 30 feet wide and its shallow waters make it an excellent location for swimming and snorkeling.

-- Tobacco Bay Beach – a popular public beach on the other side of the island, close to the historic town of St. George’s.
+Tobacco Bay Beach is a popular public beach on the other side of the island, close to the historic town of St. George’s.
+Like Horseshoe Bay Beach, it can get very crowded, especially if the cruise ships are in port.
+Its facilities include showers, restrooms, changing rooms and a snack bar.
+Beach rentals are also available.

-Famous Races and Regattas take place in Bermuda every year – including the popular Bermuda International Invitational Race Week.
+Bermuda is renowned as a sailor’s paradise.
+Famous Races and Regattas take place off the island every year, including the popular Bermuda International Invitational Race Week.

 Book Your Bermuda Vacation